dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 This is due to OpenCore being unable to find any drives with the current ScanPolicy, setting to `0` will allow all boot options to be shown

+# Stuck on `OCABC: Memory pool allocation failure - Not Found`

+This is due to either incorrect BIOS settings and/or incorrect Booter values.
+Make sure config.plist -> Booter -> Quirks is correct and verify your BIOS settings:
+* Above4GDecoding is Enabled
+* CSM is Disabled(Enabling Windows8.1/10 WHQL Mode can do the same on some boards)

 # "Waiting for Root Device" or Prohibited Sign error

 * Generally seen as a USB error, couple ways to fix: